awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 ```

 **List private work teams in your account**
-If you have already created a private work team, you can list all work teams in a given AWS Region in your account using the AWS Python SDK \(Boto3\) function, `[list\_workteams](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.list_workteams)`\.
+If you have already created a private work team, you can list all work teams in a given AWS Region in your account using the AWS SDK for Python \(Boto3\) `[list\_workteams](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.list_workteams)` function\.
 For other language\-specific SDKs, refer to the list in `[ListWorkteams](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ListWorkteams.html#API_ListWorkteams_SeeAlso)`\.

 ```
     response = client.list_workteams()